guard/guard-haml/README.md

 * Source is hosted on [Github: guard-haml](https://github.com/manufaktor/guard-haml)
 * Report issues/questions/feature requests on the [Github Issue tracker for guard-haml](https://github.com/manufaktor/guard-haml/issues)

 Pull requests are welcome.
-Specs are very welcome, make sure you support both ruby 1.8.7 and  ruby 1.9.2.
+If you are adding something new that is worth documenting, please do not forget to note it in the README.